-- Adds language in Section 5.3.3. to our storm water management provisions.
-Specifically, it encourages, but not requires, the use of Low Impact Development (LID) practices and techniques as the standard approach to site design and development.
-It recommends that Stormwater Management Plans be generally consistent with the State of CT DEEP's Low Impact Development Guidelines and Standards. - Adds language in Section 5.4 requiring street numbers to be visible from the street and recommends numbers be posted on both sides of a mailbox. - Deletes Section 5.6 Medical Marijuana provision.
+- Modifies language in Section 5.2 to permit fence height to be 6 feet in more locations and modifies the diagram indicating where the 6 feet height locations are now permitted. - Makes technical changes to Section 5.3 Storm Water Management provision to making reference to most current state guidelines. - Adds language in Section 5.4 requiring street numbers to be visible from the street and recommends numbers be posted on both sides or the front of a mailbox. - Deletes Section 5.6 Medical Marijuana provision.
 This section regarding medical marijuana is now obsolete due to changes in state law and in our regulations.